MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Word.FileSave.ActCmdGosubSaveAs

 This event indicates that a user is saving their changes to a new document.
 The event monitors whether saving to a new document is working as expected.
-It is also used to calculated monthly active users/devices and cloud reliability metrics.
+It's also used to calculated monthly active users/devices and cloud reliability metrics.

 The following fields are collected: